-Co-requisite: MM/VI 9A
+Co-requisite: MM/VI 9A Acceptable for credit: CSU

 Lighting basics for motion picture: Lighting theory, electricity and safety, use of lighting equipment, accessories and tools, onset protocol, motion picture aesthetics, industry and on-set terminology, duties and responsibilities of the lighting team.
 Not open for credit to students who have completed MMART 157.
 0612.20